Phase 2 of E-VAT rollout to commence

-The Ghanian Revenue Authority (GRA) has confirmed that it will launch phase 2 of it’s e-invoicing regime, ‘E-VAT’, in December 2023.
-Phase 1 started in 2022 with 600 taxpayers, and is on track to complete in June 2023.
+The Ghanian Revenue Authority (GRA) has confirmed in its 2024 budget that it will launch phase 2 of its e-invoicing regime, ‘E-VAT’, in December 2023.
+Phase 1 started in 2022 and completed.
 These are large and high-risk taxpayers.

 The final taxpayers will be fully on-boarded by December 2024.